Software Design Patterns Dhanush P

 Key Features

-Intent Define an interface for creating an object, but let subclasses decide
+Intent | Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Defer instantiation to subclasses. |

-Problem A class needs to instantiate a derivation of another class, but doesn't
+Problem | A class needs to instantiate a derivation of another class, but doesn't know which one.
+Factory Method allows a derived class to make this decision. |

-Solution A derived class makes the decision on which class to instantiate and
+Solution | A derived class makes the decision on which class to instantiate and how to instantiate it. |

-Product is the interface for the type of object that the Factory Method
+Participants and Collaborators | Product is the interface for the type of object that the Factory Method creates.
+Creator is the interface that defines the Factory Method. |

-Consequences Clients will need to subclass the Creator class to make a particular
+Consequences | Clients will need to subclass the Creator class to make a particular ConcreteProduct. |

-Implementation Use a method in the abstract class that is abstract (pure virtual in
+Implementation | Use a method in the abstract class that is abstract (pure virtual in C++).
+The abstract class' code refers to this method when it needs to instantiate a contained object but does not know which particular object it needs. |

 C++ code implementing the factory method pattern